makeup-jquery/jquery-focus-exit/README.md

     <a href='https://coveralls.io/github/ianmcburnie/jquery-focus-exit?branch=master'><img src='https://coveralls.io/repos/ianmcburnie/jquery-focus-exit/badge.svg?branch=master&service=github' alt='Coverage Status' /></a>
 </p>

-Triggers 'focusexit' event when keyboard focus has completely left the element.
+Triggers 'focusExit' event when keyboard focus has completely left the element.
 This type of behaviour is especially desirable for non-modal overlays.

 JavaScript's native 'focusout' event fires when any descendant of a given element loses keyboard focus, even if another descendant immediately gains focus.
 This type